 - Earmarked money: The money is dedicated to the pension as they can be withdrawn no earlier than from the age of 55 and for a minimum of 5 years (which for some people is an advantage while others see it as a limitation).

 Potential disadvantages of a salary exchange plan:

-If your employer offers you a salary exchange plan, you can submit an application in Advinans’ Benefit Portal.
+If your employer offers you a salary exchange plan, you can submit an application in advinans.se.
 In the application flow you can see the effect on your gross and net salary (based on a standard municipal tax rate of 30%).
 The application is signed with BankID and then your employer approves the application.
-Once you have signed and the employer has signed, an agreement on salary exchange is generated which is saved in the portal and can be printed.
+Once you have signed and the employer has signed, an agreement on salary exchange is generated which is saved with Advinans and can be printed.

 Remember to register your desired salary exchange well in advance.
 If your employer approves your application for salary exchange no later than the last day of the month, it will become active from the following month.

-- Enter the gross payroll exchange you want to make.
-The savings paid monthly for the occupational pension will then appear as well as the effect on your salary after tax.
+- Specify the gross salary deduction you are going to make.
+This shows the monthly savings that are paid extra for an occupational pension and the effect on your salary after tax.

-- Select how your savings should be invested
+- Choose how your savings are to be placed.

-- Certify and sign the application.
-Once this is done, your employer will receive a message and can approve your salary exchange application.
+- Sign the application with BankID.
+When this is done, your employer will receive a notification and can approve your application for a salary exchange.